Household irritants and eczema

 - Brush pets regularly to remove loose fur, including allergens such as grass pollen, which can become attached to their coats.

-- Try to keep doors and windows closed on days when the pollen count is high (or if you can hear the sound of lawnmowers).
+- If your eczema gets worse in the pollen season, try to keep doors and windows closed on days when the pollen count is high (or if you can hear the sound of lawnmowers).

 - Consider whether any houseplants or their compost are triggering your eczema.